orcasdli/IMU_read_serial/README.md

 git clone this into it:
 `git clone https://github.com/orcasdli/IMU_read_serial.git`

-The files should be in a directory named as "imu_read".
+These files should be in a directory named as "imu_read".
+I cannot change name of this git clone anymore.
+So please change it manually.

 3. Some traditional work in ROS.